-To see the effect of the VIM and schemes on the instantaneous convection velocity, Figure 16 shows the normalized convection velocity in the streamwise direction, u_c/u∞ .
+To see the effect of VIMs and schemes on the instantaneous convection velocity, Fig. 16 shows the normalized convection velocity in the streamwise direction, u_c/u{∞} .
 Each black dot represents the convection velocity estimated through the corresponding VIM and scheme on each velocity field from the PIV dataset.
 At the same time, the average of the dataset magnitudes is visible as a solid blue line.
-Moreover, the average value obtained when the methodology was applied on the average velocity field (see Fig. 3 and Sect.
+Moreover, the average value obtained when the methodology was applied to the average velocity field (see Fig. 3 and Sect.
 5) is displayed with a solid red line.

-Graftieaux VIM, Fig. 16 a), presents a variation of 10% around its average value (blue line).
-In the case of the vorticity VIM, Figs. 16 b) and c), the variation increases up to 70% and 33% for the CD and LS schemes, respectively.
+Graftieaux's VIM, Fig. 16a, presents a variation of 10% around its average value (blue line).
+In the case of the vorticity VIM, Fig. 16b and c, the variation increases up to 70% and 33% for the CD and LS schemes, respectively.

-Several estimations fail, such as $u_c/u\infty < 0$ or $u_c/u\infty > 1$, as well in the average velocity analysis, due to the fact that they are located at the edges of the vortex, i.e., they are highly affected by the induced velocities of the vortex.
+Several estimations fail, such as $u_c/u{\infty} < 0$ or $u_c/u{\infty} > 1$, also in the average velocity analysis, due to the fact that they are located at the edges of the vortex; i.e., they are highly affected by the induced velocities of the vortex.
 Figure 17 shows one representative case of instantaneous vorticity where the central scheme is applied.
 It can be noticed that the highest magnitudes of vorticity are spread from the center of the quiver lines.

-However, in the case of Graftieaux, vorticity and Q-criterion (schemes CD, LS and CM), this effect is not prominent and average results have less than 10% error compared with previous estimation $u_c/u\infty=0.85$ (Soto-Valle et al., 2020), obtained through the conditional averaging methodology.
-This error difference increases between 12-18% in the case of vorticity and Q-criterion (schemes CD, FD and RE) and to more than 50% with the scheme BD.
+However, in the case of Graftieaux, vorticity and Q criterion (schemes CD, LS and CM), this effect is not prominent, and average results have less than 10% error compared with the previous estimation $u_c/u{\infty} = 0.85$ (Soto-Valle et al., 2020), obtained through the conditional averaging methodology.
+This error difference increases between 12 %-18 % in the case of vorticity and the Q criterion (schemes CD, FD and RE) and to more than 50 % with the scheme BD.